 Note: If you try to use an L1 controller command that is not available for a particular system or brick component, a message will inform you of this.

-Note: Although some specific examples of using the L1 controller commands in this chapter may show components not applicable to your particular device in the command description, the command will also work for your device if so indicated in Table 3-1.
+Note: Although some specific examples of using the L1 controller commands in this chapter may show components not applicable to your particular device in the command description, the command will also work for your device if so indicated.